sulfura3/cordova-plugin-firebasex/README.md

 To do this you must specify `"content-available": 1` in the `apns.payload.aps` section of the message payload - see the [Apple documentation](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CreatingtheNotificationPayload.html#//apple_ref/doc/uid/TP40008194-CH10-SW8) for more information.
 When app is next launched/resumed from the background, any queued notification payloads will be sent to the `onMessageReceived` callback without the `tap` property, indicating the message was received without user interaction.

+If you wish to attempt to immediately deliver the message payload to the `onMessageReceived` callback when the app is in the background or inactive (the default behaviour of this plugin prior to v18), you can set the `FIREBASE_MESSAGING_IMMEDIATE_PAYLOAD_DELIVERY` plugin variable to `true` at plugin install time:

+    cordova plugin add cordova-plugin-firebasex --variable FIREBASE_MESSAGING_IMMEDIATE_PAYLOAD_DELIVERY=true

-Note: the notification message cannot be immediately delivered while the app is in the background or inactive to ensure the Cordova application running in the Webview is in a state where it can receive the notification message.
-Therefore the message is queued until the app is resumed into the foreground.
+However there is no guarantee that the message will be delivered successfully, since the Cordova application running in the Webview may not be in a state where it can receive the notification message.

 ### iOS notification sound